Skip to content

 Loss & Training

 RepTrace requires no training.
-The only prerequisites are the sampled input set and a pre-computed random projection matrix, both of which are one-time operations.
+It only requires a sampled input set and a pre-computed random projection matrix, both of which are one-time operations.

 Key Experimental Results